abhishek-kumar-code/Redfish_Public/docs/support/README8010.md

 * DSP8013 - Redfish Interoperability Profiles - A bundle of published Redfish Interoperability Profile documents as well as supporting schema and sample documents used for creating profiles.

+# Redfish Schema Bundle Contents

+This bundles contains the set of Redfish schema files.
+The contents of the folder are put into several folders.
+Each folder contains a complete set of Redfish schema files for a given schema language.
+The folders are as follows:
+* "csdl": Contains the OData Common Schema Definition Language format as XML files
+    * The files "RedfishExtensions_v1.xml" and "Resource_v1.xml" contain core definitions of Redfish
+* "json-schema": Contains the JSON Schema format as JSON files
+    * The files named "redfish-schema.*.json" and "odata.*.json" contain supplementary information about the schema files
+* "openapi": Contains the OpenAPI format as YAML files
+    * The file "openapi.yaml" contains the OpenAPI service document that describes all of the standard paths

 # Redfish Schema Release History

 ## Release 2018.2 (August 2018)